overhangio/openedx-scorm-xblock/README.rst

 Custom storage backends
 ~~~~~~~~~~~~~~~~~~~~~~~

-By default, static assets are stored in the default Django storage backend.
+By default, static assets are stored in the default Open edX storage backend.

 To override this behaviour, you should define a custom storage function.
 This function must take the xblock instance as its first and only argument.
 For instance, you can store assets in different directories depending on the XBlock organization with

 .. code-block:: python